thedae/PHPTracker/_posts/2011-02-16-running-seed-server.markdown

 Just like creating torrent files and setting up announce URL, seeding needs to have access to the cental data source.

+Don't forget to open firefall for the port where you will accept incoming connections.
+Also note, that IP address where the socket will listen and the IP that will be announces to the peers as seed can differ.
+See example.

 Remember, that you have to use PHP command line interface to start the daemon.

 {% highlight bash %}